-Determining and setting priorities is perhaps one of the most important roles of the leader in today’s church.
+Determining and setting priorities is perhaps one of the leader’s most important roles in today’s church.
 What should demand the attention of the staff and volunteers, and what should go on the “back burner?”
 That is the question.
-With limited staff and even more limited financial resources, church leaders must be clear on priority setting.
+With limited staff and even more limited financial resources, church leaders must be clear on their priorities.
 What is “top priority,” and what can (and should) wait?

 At Christ’s Church of the Valley, we’ve established a method of setting ministry priorities.
 It’s pretty simple.
 Think of Sunday morning, mid-week, and missions as three buckets into which we pour resources.
 The buckets are side-by-side, and water (resources – money and people) is poured into the first bucket until it is full, after which the resources “spill” into the next bucket until it fills up and so on.

 The First Bucket

 The first bucket is Sunday morning.
 For any church plant to succeed, it must first focus on the “front door” to reach its target.
 What must be done, based on an understanding of the demographic, to attract and retain people?
 Of course, the teaching must be excellent, but what kind and quality of music must be part of the service to reach the target group?
 Is an excellent children’s program important?
 Having an incredible children’s program simultaneous with Sunday morning services is almost always a critical component in making sure parents are motivated (sometimes by their children) to come back.
 What else about Sunday morning is important?
 How about hospitality?
 Is it important to provide coffee and snacks for people arriving for the Sunday morning services?
 How “user-friendly” is checking children into their classes on Sunday morning?
 This “first bucket” priority dictates that the first four staff positions are the Senior Pastor, Worship Pastor, Children’s Pastor, and Adult Ministries Pastor.